 Haji Lane/Bali Lane

 Easily the most famous wall mural at Haji Lane and undisputedly the wall that started the vibrant street art scene here.
-This intricate work of art is commissioned by the owner of Piedra Negra, a Mexican restaurant and depicts Aztec, the indigenous people dominant in Mexico before Spanish conquest in the 16th century.
+Attracting throngs of visitors every weekend, this bistro-lined street has a number of good restaurants and cafés.
+Mostly serving Mexican delicacies, Piedra Negra instantly transports you to the streets of Brazil right here in Singapore.
+This intricate work of art depicts the Aztecs, the indigenous people dominant in Mexico before Spanish conquest in the 16th century.

-The wall is the work of Didier Jaba Mathieu, a Columbian-born graffiti writer and street artist.
-He is the same artist for many of the eye-catching murals along Haji Lane.
-His style is highly refined and complex, taking inspirations from his travels and experience as a concept artist and digi-matte painter with Lucasfilm.
+The wall is the work of Didier Jaba Mathieu, a Colombian-born graffiti writer and street artist.
+Mathieu is distinctively known as the artist behind many of the brilliantly coloured murals lining the streets of Haji Lane.
+He follows a refined and intricate style, paying heavy attention to details and colours.
+Inspired by his travels and experience as a concept artist and digi matte painter with Lucasfilm, Mathieu brings the richness and vibrancy of Mexican culture to life in his murals.

 Location: Piedra Negra, Junction of Ophir Road and Beach Road